pmenhart/logster/README.md

 config :logster, :filter_parameters, ["password", "secret", "token"]
 ```

+Note that response body could contain sensitive data as well.
+If the body is included in the log, you should apply application-specific filtering of `:resp_body` in a custom formatter.

 ### HTTP headers support

 By default, Logster won't parse and log HTTP headers.